caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 If `projectilespeed` is negative, the weapon is considered to be a hitscan weapon.

 `headshot_range_multiplier` ranges from 0.0 to 1.0 and is used to multiply the attack's `maxrange` value.
 Example: If a weapon has a `maxrange` of 2048 and a `headshot_range_multiplier` of 0.5, the bots will only aim at the head if the range to the enemy is 1024 or less.

-Setting `maxclip1` or `maxclip2` to `-2` flags the weapon as *Clip is reserve ammo*.
-(The weapon doesn't uses clips and the reserve ammo is used directly, IE: HL2's SMG1 grenades).

-Setting `maxclip2` to `-3` flags the weapon as *Secondary attack uses primary ammo type*.

 When attacking enemies, bots will only move towards the enemy if they are not visible or if they are outside the range of all weapons owned by the bot.
 By default, the weapon's maximum range is used as the minimum distance between the bot and the enemy.
 This distance can be overriden with `attack_range_override`.